 The main idea of this paper is to first calculate a heuristic asymptotic expansion in the correlation parameter.
 Then, based on this expansion, we derive a verification result for the HJB equation, which in turn, allows us to bound the value function from above and below similar to the method used e.g. in \cite{bichuch2012asymptotic} and \cite{bichuch2019optimal}.
 This procedure also produces a ``nearly-optimal" strategy, and shows that the expected utility of the terminal wealth associated with this strategy is also within the same bounds as the value function.

 The rest of the paper is structured in the following way.
 In Section \ref{sec:model}, we study in details the case of investments in one stock and a risk-free account where the returns and volatility of the stock are driven by two factors.
 Our asymtotics around the case of perfect correlation between these two factors reveals a simple correction to the value function, which takes into account an imperfect correlation as well as a simple strategy which generates the corrected value function.
+A proof of this accuracy is given in Section \ref{sec:subsuper}.

 In Section \ref{sec:explicit1}, we extend the model studied in \cite{Chacko} which admits explicit formulas and enables us to illustrate the accuracy of our approximation.
-A proof of this accuracy is given in Section \ref{sec:subsuper}.

 Finally, to demonstrate that our approach generalizes to the case with multi assets, we consider in Section \ref{sec:twoassets} two assets driven by two factors nearly fully correlated.
 We also extend the model of \cite{Chacko} in that case and we discuss the difference with the models considered in \cite{EVE2018}.